shrub-finance/shrub-finance/Readme.md

 This project uses 'hardhat' (which is installed as a dev dependency)

+To improve your hardhad experience follow the steps here: https://hardhat.org/guides/shorthand.html

+    # This will allow you to use 'hh' instead of 'npx hardhat' and have completions in your shell

+    npm i -g hardhat-shorthand
+    hardhat-completion install

+Hardhat Commands:

     # To compile contracts and generate typings
     npx hardhat compile